jbruce12000/kiln-controller/docs/ziegler_tuning.md

 Make sure your kiln is completely cool - we need to record the data starting from room temperature to correctly measure the effect of kiln/heating.

-There needs to be no other source of temperature change to the kiln: eg if you normally run with a kiln plug in place - makae sure its in place for the test!
+There needs to be no abnormal source of temperature change to the kiln: eg if you normally run with a kiln plug in place - makae sure its in place for the test!

 To record the profile, run:
 ```